Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kangaruse/_index.md

 <!--- HEADING 1 --->
 {{< figure src="page/page_heading_1" >}}

-[Generate](#board) a paper below.
-Or click the "Download" button to find a PDF I already generated for you.
+Click the "Download" button to find a PDF I already generated for you.
+You can pick any single one.

 Print and play!